-Figure 27: In this plot, the blue line shows the time it takes for γ' to transform at each of the cooling rates according to the stop criteria, which we set as 1e-4 volume fraction.
-The cooling rates are represented by the multi-coloured curved lines.
+Figure 27: In this plot, the blue horizontal line shows the time it takes for γ' to transform at each of the cooling rates according to the stop criteria, which is set as 1e-4 volume fraction.
+The cooling rates are represented by the multicoloured curved lines.